Son House: Rediscovery

-In 1964, after a long search of the Mississippi Delta region by Nick Perls, Dick Waterman and Phil Spiro, House was "rediscovered" in Rochester, New York working at a train station.
+In 1964, after a long search of the Mississippi Delta region by Nick Perls, Dick Waterman and Phil Spiro, House was "rediscovered" in Rochester, New York, working at a train station.
 He had been retired from the music business for many years and was unaware of the 1960s folk blues revival and international enthusiasm for his early recordings.

 He subsequently toured extensively in the United States and Europe and recorded for CBS Records.
 Like Mississippi John Hurt, he was welcomed into the music scene of the 1960s and played at the Newport Folk Festival in 1964, the New York Folk Festival in July 1965, and the October 1967 European tour of the American Folk Festival, along with Skip James and Bukka White.

 The young guitarist Alan Wilson (later of Canned Heat) was a fan of House's.
 The producer John Hammond asked Wilson, who was just 22 years old, to teach "Son House how to play like Son House," because Wilson had such a good knowledge of blues styles.
 House subsequently recorded the album Father of Folk Blues, later reissued as a 2-CD set Father of Delta Blues: The Complete 1965 Sessions.
 House performed with Wilson live, as can be heard on "Levee Camp Moan" on the album John the Revelator: The 1970 London Sessions.

 House appeared in Seattle on March 19, 1968, arranged by the Seattle Folklore Society.
 The concert was recorded by Bob West and issued on Acola Records as a CD in 2006.
 The Arcola CD also included an interview of House recorded on November 15, 1969 in Seattle.

 In the summer of 1970, House toured Europe once again, including an appearance at the Montreux Jazz Festival; a recording of his London concerts was released by Liberty Records.
-He also played at the two Days of Blues Festival in Toronto in 1974.
+He also played at the Two Days of Blues Festival in Toronto in 1974.
 On an appearance on the TV arts show Camera Three, he was accompanied by the blues guitarist Buddy Guy.

 Ill health plagued House in his later years, and in 1974 he retired once again.
 He later moved to Detroit, Michigan, where he remained until his death from cancer of the larynx.
-He had been married five times.
+He had been married five times and had two daughters, Beatrice and Sally.
 He was buried at the Mt.
 Hazel Cemetery.
 Members of the Detroit Blues Society raised money through benefit concerts to put a monument on his grave.